Operation-Nation/sanity-plugin-schema-markup/README.md

 });
 ```

-Then, declare a field in your schema to be `schemaMarkup`
+You can then add the `schemaMarkup` field to any Sanity Document you want it to be in.

 ```javascript
 const myDocument = {